Hussein-Ali Montazeri: Deputy Supreme Leader of Iran (1985–1989)

 Montazeri fell short of the theological requirements of the supreme Faqih.
 He could not claim descent from the Prophet nor did he possess all the credentials of a revered scholar of Islamic law.
 His religious followers were few.
 And he lacked the all-important charisma.
 His selection had happened for one reason—he was the only one among the candidates for Faqih who totally endorsed Khomeini's vision of Islamic government.

 In addition, traditionalists did not approve Montazeri's designation as successor due to several reasons, including his problematic persona in Shiite seminaries during the reign of the Shah and his support for Ali Shariati’s and for Nematollah Salehi Najaf Abadi's works.
 Montazeri's leadership qualifications were further hurt by not being a seyyed, or descendant of the Prophet Mohammed, traditionally wearing the black turban in Shiite Islam, like Khomeini and Khomeini's successor Supreme Leader Ayatollah Ali Khamenei.
 In the early years of the revolution, he was not as popular as he was in the last two decades of his life.
 The middle class and elites would mock him in those early years.

+After his appointment, Montazeri considered himself increasingly responsible for state policy and identified education, liberation movements, and the judicial system, particularly the treatment of political prisoners, as crucial to the viability of a just Islamic community.
+His concern with justice and the plight of disadvantaged people contributed to his popularity among lower- and lower-middle-class Iranians.